sentinel-official/docs/scripts/api-specs/README.md

-**RPC.yaml.** Taken from the `rpc/openapi/openapi.yaml` of whichever CometBFT commit the hub pins in `go.mod`, re-branded, with the websocket-only and unsafe methods carried over from the previous file — CometBFT registers those in its route table but leaves them out of its OpenAPI document.
+**RPC.yaml.** Taken from the `rpc/openapi/openapi.yaml` of whichever CometBFT commit the hub pins in `go.mod`, re-branded, with the websocket-only and unsafe methods carried over from the previous file, since CometBFT registers those in its route table but leaves them out of its OpenAPI document.

 ## Things worth knowing